rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - presence check
 - check digit

-Data verification: Cecks that data has been accurately and correctly transferred, copied or processed.
+Data verification: Checks that data has been accurately and correctly transferred, copied or processed.
 - Comparing 2 copies of data to ensure they are identical
 - Cross checking data in a database with original source data

 ### 2.4.3 Identify, explain and correct syntax, logic and runtime errors
 Just pretend you are the computer and run through the code line by line.

-### 2.4.4 Test cases using normal, abnroaml and extreme data or testing and debugging programs
+### 2.4.4 Test cases using normal, abnormal and extreme data or testing and debugging programs
 normal data: data that is within the expected range, eg: 0-100 for test scores abnormal data: unexpected data, eg: "hello", -1, 101 extreme data: data at the limits of the expected range, eg: 0, 100, 70 (A grade boundary value)